In this article, we’ll pit SignNow vs. DocuSign. We’ll analyze both electronic signature apps to answer a simple question: Which one is better?

 Both DocuSign and SignNow have great customization capabilities for companies looking to add their logos to their documents.

-DocuSign allows you to customize things such as color schemes, banners, and buttons to make them fit your company’s visual style.
+DocuSign allows you to customize color schemes, banners, and buttons to make them fit your company’s visual style.

 As you can see, although DocuSign and SignNow are very different platforms, both have unique advantages that give them an edge over the other.
 The final winner will depend on who you are and what you need from a platform.